carpentries-lab/good-enough-practices/README.md

 # Good Enough Practices in Scientific Computing

-This repository is for developing a 3 hour carpentries format lesson covering [Good Enough Practices in Scientific Computing (Wilson et al., 2017)](https://doi.org/10.1371/journal.pcbi.1005510): "a set of good computing practices that every researcher can adopt, regardless of their current level of computational skill".
+This repository contains a 3 hour carpentries format lesson covering [Good Enough Practices in Scientific Computing (Wilson et al., 2017)](https://doi.org/10.1371/journal.pcbi.1005510): "a set of good computing practices that every researcher can adopt, regardless of their current level of computational skill".

+The workshop is targeted at a broad audience of researchers who want to learn how to be more efficient and effective in their data analysis and computing, whatever their career stage.
+Examples of our target audience are in [learner profiles](_extras/learner-profiles.md).

 ## Contributing